1999 Burnley Borough Council election: Campaign

 Seventeen seats were contested in the election, with two vacancies in Rosehill ward.
 Labour were the only party to contest all 17 seats, with the other candidates coming from the Liberal Democrats, Conservatives and Independents.
 A record nine independents stood in the election in which they were defending seats in Lowerhouse, Queensgate and Rosehill, in all of which councillors had previously defected from Labour.

-The election saw controversy in Daneshouse ward where a policy enquiry was launched after complaints of voters being assigned proxy votes without their permission.
+The election saw controversy in Daneshouse ward where a police enquiry was launched after complaints of voters being assigned proxy votes without their permission.
 Out of an electorate of 4,158, over 1,100 had proxy votes with an estimate that 775 would be for Liberal Democrats as against 375 for Labour.
 The Liberal Democrat candidate, Mozaquir Ali, said he would call for the election to be re-run if he lost, as a council electoral officer had given him incorrect advice on the eligibility of some proxy votes.
 The situation in Daneshouse partly led to the government reviewing the law on proxy votes to ensure they were not misused to guarantee votes.
 Meanwhile, the police enquiry would last for nearly a year but eventually decided no action should be taken.

 The police were again asked to investigate due to claims in an Independent candidate's leaflet.
 Labour said that the claim that they reduced rates on their own party offices was misleading and in contravention of the Representation of the People Act 1983.